Age verification

 Info Centre “Lötschberg Base Tunnel Expansion”

-Take a look behind the scenes of a project of the century.
-At the Info Centre “Lötschberg Base Tunnel Expansion”, you will discover what is being created behind the scenes: state-of-the-art construction technology, fascinating geological insights, engineering masterpieces and the people who make the expansion possible.
+At the Info Centre “Lötschberg Base Tunnel Expansion” in Frutigen, you’ll learn a wealth of interesting facts about state-of-the-art construction technology, fascinating geological insights, engineering masterpieces and the people who make the expansion possible.

 The Info Centre can be visited individually during opening hours and without prior registration.
 Admission is free.